JohnAugustineMcCain/Trivalent/README.md

 ### Key Innovations

-PEACE introduces **Context Completeness** (Cc ∈ [0,1]) - the first formal measure of how completely a claim specifies its evaluation context.
+PEACE introduces **Context Completeness** (Cc ∈ [0,1]) - the first formal measure of how completely of a claim specifies its evaluation context.
 This enables systematic detection of category errors and appropriate framework selection.
-The specific mathematics or operations are currently unclear.
+The specific mathematics or operations of this function are currently unclear.
 Right now, it seems to suffice for an LLM to probabilistically assign this value.

 **John (author) asks:** *What is the answer to the meaning of life?*